imankulov/pickle-compat/README.md

 Here come two questions:

-- How Python 3 encode bytes in the protocol 2?
+- How Python 3 encode bytes in protocol 2?
 Note that the second protocol knows nothing about `BINBYTES`?
-- How Python 3 decodes the `BINSTRING` type, provided that it's a Python 2 type, and it's ambiguous?
+- How Python 3 decodes the `BINSTRING` type, provided that it's a Python 2 type and it's ambiguous?

 Answering the first question is easy.
 The pickler introduces a backward-compatible hack.